BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 When you have done this, installed the pak file and Trips Old Shader Pack, then you have now installed Unique Tav correctly.

-If you have issues then go to this part of the guide:
+If you have issues then go to [Common issues and user errors](#common-issues-and-user-errors)

 > For this section, it is better you do not use Vortex as this is a mod that can be customized, but you cannot do that as easily if you install it through Vortex.
 {.is-info}